-You will have one vote for every share of Company common stock you owned on the record date, April 10, 2023, for each of the directors to be elected and on each other proposal presented at the Annual Meeting.
+You will have one vote for each share of Company common stock you owned on the record date, April 8, 2024, for each of the directors to be elected and on each other proposal presented at the Annual Meeting.
 Common stock is our only class of outstanding stock.
 There is no cumulative voting in the election of directors.